AdobeDocs/marketo.pt-BR/help/marketo/product-docs/marketo-sales-insight/msi-for-microsoft-dynamics/installing/install-and-configure-marketo-sales-insight-in-microsoft-dynamics-2013.md

    ![](assets/image2014-12-12-9-3a8-3a8.png)

-1. Insira as informações obtidas do Marketo anteriormente e clique em **Salvar**.
+1. Insira as informações que você obteve do Marketo anteriormente e clique em **Salvar**.

    ![](assets/image2014-12-12-9-3a8-3a17.png)